 Using the External Validation Set to Tune Parameters and Evaluate Performance

 To determine an appropriate value of fval for use in the DBSCAN algorithm, we perform grid search on values in [0.01, 0.10] in increments of 0.01 and [0.15, 0.50] in increments of 0.05.
-Values above 0.5 were not considered due to computational cost and poor performance at higher values of fval.
-Performance was validated using percentage agreement, defined as
+We do not consider values above 0.5 due to computational cost and poor performance at higher values of fval.
+We evaluate performance using percentage agreement, defined as

-iNIPi= ViN* 100 (6)
+iNIPi= ViN* 100 (3)

-Where I(.) is the indicator function which evaluates to 1 if the condition is true and 0 otherwise, Pi is the prediction label at point i, Vi is the validation set label at point I, and N is the total number of points in the validation set.
-Tuning results indicated that a value of 0.03 was most appropriate for fval, which was used in subsequent analyses.
-In addition to the fval parameter, the quantile parameter was tuned with the external validation set.
-Quantiles near the 90th were found to return only modest improvements, and thus the 90th quantile was analyzed.
+where I(.) is the indicator function that evaluates to 1 if the condition is true and 0 otherwise, Pi is the prediction label at point i, Vi is the validation set label at point i, and N is the total number of points in the validation set.
+Tuning results indicate that a value of 0.03 is most appropriate for fval, which we use in subsequent analyses.
+In addition to the fval parameter, we tune the quantile parameter with the external validation set.
+Quantiles near the 90th return only modest improvements, and thus we analyze the 90th quantile.

-To evaluate whether we overfit to this validation set, we perform the k-fold cross validation with the number of folds, k, equal to five.
+To evaluate whether we overfit to this validation set, we perform k-fold cross validation with the number of folds, k, equal to five.
 We train our models on four out of five folds, tuning the fval parameter such that the model performance agreement is maximized on the testing set.
-We find that the value of fval which results in superior performance to be 0.03, suggesting that our work above generalizes appropriately.
+We find that the value of fval that results in superior performance is 0.03, suggesting that our work above generalizes appropriately.
 The k-fold cross validation results are given in Table S2.

-We also use this same validation set to compare performance across all four algorithms examined in this study.
+We also use the same validation set to compare performance across all four algorithms examined in this study.
 We evaluate performance of each by calculating the percentage agreement between each algorithm’s labels and the validation set labels.

 Interpretation: K-Means Clustering and PCA